pymupdf/PyMuPDF-Optional-Material/docs/link.rst

    .. attribute:: xref

-      An integer specifying the PDF cross reference number.
+      An integer specifying the PDF :data:`xref`.
 Zero if not a PDF.

       :type: int